raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/extended_white_version.rst

-How to use the Solar Flare Alert - Standard White Version
+How to use the Solar Flare Alert - Extended White Version
 =========================================================

 .. figure:: /images/img.png